 This partnership will explore the use of human challenge studies to improve and accelerate the development of vaccines and treatments against COVID-19 and will create a UK-based infrastructure for future human challenge trials supporting the world’s biotech and pharmaceutical industries.

 The first stage of this project will explore the feasibility of exposing healthy volunteers to COVID-19.
-In this initial phase, called the Virus Characterisation Study, the aim will be to discover the smallest amount of virus it takes to cause a person to develop COVID-19.
-Imperial College London is the study sponsor, and the study will be conducted by hVIVO at the Royal Free Hospital’s specialist research unit in London, under the scrutiny of hVIVO’s highly trained scientists and medics.
-The study received ethics approval from a specially convened Research Ethics Committee in February 2021 and the study will commence in H1 2021.
+In this initial phase, called the Virus Characterisation Study, the aim is to discover the smallest amount of virus it takes to cause a person to develop COVID-19.
+Imperial College London is the study sponsor, and the study will be conducted by hVIVO at the Royal Free Hospital in London, under the scrutiny of hVIVO’s highly trained scientists and medics.
+The study received ethics approval from a specially convened Research Ethics Committee in February 2021 and the study began in March 2021.

 hVIVO’s, state of the art facility at Queen Mary’s Bioenterprise Centre, London, is booked to maximum capacity until December 2021 and will continue to be used to deliver the Company’s traditional challenge study contracts, alongside the 19-bed Whitechapel Clinic that opened in January 2021.